 No German has won more

-A two-time Champions League winner, 13 Bundesliga crowns, two Club World Cups and many more honours have taken Müller’s trophy haul for his boyhood club to 33.
-Add in the 2014 World Cup with Germany and Müller is the most decorated player in the history of German football alongside former teammate Toni Kroos.
+A two-time Champions League winner, 13 Bundesliga crowns, two Club World Cups and many more honours took Müller’s trophy haul for his boyhood club to 33.
+Add in the 2014 World Cup with Germany and Müller was the most decorated player in the history of German football alongside former teammate Toni Kroos, before taking that honour outright with his first title at the Vancouver Whitecaps.
 When it comes to Bundesliga titles, the 35-year-old is in a league of his own.
 Across Europe’s top leagues, only Ryan Giggs can match his 13 crowns.

 Champions League’s leading German